 - Preheat the oven to 350 degrees.

-- Bake at 350 degrees for 45 minutes to 1 hour or until golden brown on top.
+- Bake for approximately 60 minutes or until golden brown.

 A dump cake is straight up comfort food.
 It’s full of buttery, fruity goodness and makes your heart happy.
 I promise.